agiliumtrade-ai/copyfactory-javascript-sdk/readme.md

 our MetaTrader infrastructure.
 And with MetaApi you can save significantly on application development and maintenance costs and time thanks to high-quality API, open-source SDKs and convenience of a cloud service.

-## Why do we offer CopyFactory API
+## Why do we offer CopyFactory trade copying API

 We found that developing reliable and flexible trade copier is a task which requires lots of effort, because developers have to solve a series